 This article was first published in the China Business Knowledge (CBK) website by CUHK Business School: https://bit.ly/2vOItEo.

 About CUHK Business School

 In the FinancialTimes Global MBA Ranking 2020, CUHK MBA is ranked 50th.
 In FT's 2019 EMBA ranking, CUHK EMBA is ranked 24th in the world.
 CUHK Business Schoolhas the largest number of business alumni (36,000+) among universities/business schools in Hong Kong -- many of whom are key businessleaders.
 The School currently has about4,400 undergraduate and postgraduatestudents and Professor LinZhou is the Dean of CUHK Business School.

-More information is available at http://www.bschool.cuhk.edu.hk or byconnecting with CUHK Business School on:
+More information is available at https://www.bschool.cuhk.edu.hk or byconnecting with CUHK Business School on: